fictoan/fictoan/CONTRIBUTING.md

    pnpm install
    ```

 3. The project uses Turborepo to manage the monorepo.
-There are three packages—
+There are two packages—
    - `packages/fictoan-react`: The core component library for React
    - `packages/fictoan-docs`: The documentation site, hosted at https://fictoan.io
-   - `packages/fictoan-mcp`: MCP server for Fictoan

 ## Development scripts